 The Greek islands navigated in the Stone Age

-Between 2008-09, a Greek-American scientific team found in the southern coastal location of Plakias hundreds of stone tools, which are very similar to tools used by Homo erectus over at least a million years ago, and Neanderthals 130,000 years ago.
+Between 2008 to 2009, a Greek-American team of scientists found—in the southern coastal region of Plakias—hundreds of stone tools quite similar to tools used by both Homo erectus over a million years ago and Neanderthals more than 130,000 years ago.

-One of the investigators claimed that these tools are indicative of Neanderthals’ maritime migrations from the Near and Middle East to Europe.
-An attempt to date the gear has led to an estimate of at least 130,000 years of age, but doubts about their age remained, which did not help to dissipate the skepticism of other scientists for such a bold theory.
+One of the investigators claimed these tools are indicative of Neanderthals’ maritime migrations from the Near and Middle East to Europe.
+An attempt to date the gear has led to an estimate of at least 130,000 years of age, but doubts about their precise date remained.
+This did not help to dissipate the skepticism of other scientists for such a bold theory.

-Then there were other finds of likely Neanderthal origin, such as Stelida on Naxos, which, even in the last Ice Age, when the water level was lower, was estimated to be accessible only by sea.
-There, another Greek-Canadian team discovered in a flint quarry hundreds of stone tools (more sophisticated than those of Crete in their method of construction), among which were hand tools that resemble those made by both Neanderthals and Homo Sapiens 50,000 to 200,000 years ago.
+There were also other finds of likely Neanderthal origin, such as Stelida on Naxos, which, even in the last Ice Age when the water level was lower, was estimated to be accessible only by sea.
+There, another Greek-Canadian team discovered hundreds of stone tools (more sophisticated than those of Crete in their method of construction) in a flint quarry.
+Amongst these were hand tools that resemble those made by both Neanderthals and Homo Sapiens 50,000 to 200,000 years ago.

 The dating process of these tools is still in progress and is awaited with great interest.
-Their ancient provenance cannot be ruled out, thus giving more credibility to the assumption that there were even more ancient seafarers in the Aegean.
+Their ancient provenance cannot be ruled out; thus, this makes more credible the assumption that there were even more ancient seafarers in the Aegean.

 Stone Age tools all over the islands

 Other paleolithic tools have also been discovered on the Ionian Islands, mainly on Zakynthos and Kefalonia.
-This, according to the archaeologists, shows that early peoples were traveling to the islands much earlier than initially thought.
+This, according to the archaeologists, proves that early peoples traveled to the islands much earlier than initially thought.